afanou-jefferson/AirPurIonic/README.md

   - Google Map: Allow to use a cross-platform map.
 Need a billing account.

-  - INSEE: To fetch size of populations
+  - INSEE: To fetch size of populations and GPS coordinates of cities

 **VI.
 Technologies**
   - JRE: 1.8.*